 • Competency Framework

-A unified model for building critical thinking, reading, and communication—step by step.
+A unified model for building critical thinking, reading, & communication — step by step.

 • Why an Integrated Competency Framework?